GurpreetCheema/Cleveland-Museum-of-Art/README.md

 # Cleveland-Museum-of-Art
 *******************************************
-Languages:Python and JavaScript
+Languages: Python and JavaScript

-Database :SQLite
+Database : SQLite

 Editor: Visual Studio Code or PyCharm will do the work.

 Visual Studio Code: Add Python Extension, which should be the first link when searching for python.
-Python

 How to run this program: